about me

 I graduated with a Ph.D. in Mathematics from the University of North Carolina at Chapel Hill in 2018.
 My advisors were Roberto Camassa and Richard M. McLaughlin.
 My dissertation focused on the dispersion of passive tracers in laminar flow in capillary tubes of various geometries.
 While at UNC, I also received a Graduate Certificate in Women’s and Gender Studies with advisor Anne Johnston.

-I am the co-founder of Girls Talk Math: Engaging Girls through Math Media — a free day camp for girls and non-binary high school students interested in Mathematics and media hosted at UNC Chapel Hill at the University of Maryland at College Park and in 2022 at Worcester Polytechnic Institute.
+I am the co-founder of Girls Talk Math — a free day camp for high school girls interested in Mathematics and media hosted at Worcester Polytechnic Institute, at the University of Maryland, College Park, at Wake Forest University, and in 2025 at Temple University.

 education